FindNUS/FindNUS.github.io/content/devguide/_index.md

 <div align="right"><a href="#table-of-contents">Back to top</a></div>

 # Backend
-To work on backend features and bugfixes, the first thing you want to do is set up the development environment
 ## Installation Guide
 ### Pre-requisite: Golang
 You need to have golang >=1.18 installed.